ECIP 1112: Olympia Treasury Contract Source

 Client Responsibilities

-The Olympia Treasury address MUST be hardcoded at the consensus layer as the canonical recipient of the BASEFEE in every post-upgrade block.
+Hardcode the Olympia Treasury address as the canonical recipient of BASEFEE in every post-fork block.

 Deployment Artifacts

-• The Treasury contract’s bytecode, deployment method, and deterministic address SHALL be published with the Olympia upgrade release.
+• Publish the Treasury contract’s bytecode, deployment method (CREATE or CREATE2), and deterministic address with the Olympia upgrade release.

 Test Coverage and Validation

-• Accurate and consistent BASEFEE transfers to the treasury in every block.
+1. Accurate BASEFEE transfer to the Treasury in every block.

-• Correct emission of all required events, including Transfer, Receive, and governance-related logs.
+2. Correct emission of all required transparency events (Transfer, Receive, and governance-related logs).

-• Consensus alignment across client implementations using cross-client test vectors and replay validation.
+4. Cross-client consensus alignment using shared test vectors and replay protection validation.

 Modular Treasury Deployment